karrla/gitbook/stakeholders.md

 A stakeholder defines who the program is working with.

+---
+###Stakeholders
 Stakeholders are persons or organizations whether in the public, private or civil sector, whose interests may be positively or negatively affected by Project Team decisions, actions and ensuing results.

----

 ###Stakeholder Form
 The Stakeholder form includes: